Scottish Conservative and Unionist Party

 These are the official transcripts of what was said by this MSP in the chamber and at committee meetings.
 You'll find the topic discussed and how many times this MSP has contributed to the discussion.

-5. Finlay Carson (Galloway and West Dumfries) (Con): "To ask the Scottish Government what funding it is providing for regeneration and economic renewal projects in the south of Scotland.
-(S6O-02826)"
+1. Finlay Carson (Galloway and West Dumfries) (Con): "To ask the Scottish Government whether it will provide an update on the improvements to the A75.
+(S6O-04720)"

-The Convener (Finlay Carson): "Good morning and welcome to the 31st meeting of the Rural Affairs and Islands Committee in 2023.
-Before we begin, I remind all those using electronic devices to switch them to silent…
+The Convener (Finlay Carson): "Good morning, and welcome to the 18th meeting in 2025 of the Rural Affairs and Islands Committee.
+Before we begin, I ask members to ensure that electronic devices are switched to silent…

 Find out how Finlay Carson has voted recently.